vinaytandel94/website/README.md

 https://www.w3schools.com/howto/tryit.asp?filename=tryhow_css_image_overlay_slideleft

 #In the contact.html page.
 I have decided to add google map and location for the resturant.
-The problem I have facing was that I couldn't add the location to the google map and did some research.
+The problem I have facing was that I couldn't add the location to the google map and did some research to make it work.